 For the past several years, the internet has been ringing with a new buzzword: digital twin.
 And, more recently, the term “digital twin of an organization (DTO)” has been added to the mix—as seen by Gartner’s move to add DTO to its list of top ten strategic technology trends for 2019.

 As digital twins grow in complexity and move from being digital representations of single items to models of systems of interconnected things, more businesses are seeing the technology as an opportunity to orchestrate people, processes, and things in a sophisticated way, resulting in better business outcomes, as well as benefits for everyone.
-But is digital twin technology really here to stay?
+But is the technology really here to stay?
 And where do its biggest opportunities lie for the future?

 At its simplest, a digital twin is a virtual replica of a physical product, process, or system.
-Digital twins act as a bridge between physical and digital worlds by using sensors to collect real-time data about a physical item.
+It acts as a bridge between the physical and digital worlds by using sensors to collect real-time data about a physical item.
 This data is then used to create a digital duplicate of the item, allowing it to be understood, analyzed, manipulated, or optimized.
-Other terms used to describe digital twin technology over the years have included virtual prototyping, hybrid twin technology, virtual twin, and digital asset management.#DigitalTwins—virtual replicas of a physical product, process, or system—bridge physical and digital worlds.
-This article guides you through some of the most promising current and future use cases. || #IIoT #IoT @ThoughtWire Click To Tweet
+Other terms used to describe the technology over the years have included virtual prototyping, hybrid twin technology, virtual twin, and digital asset management.

 Although digital twins have been around for several decades, it’s only been since the rapid rise of IoT that they’ve become more widely considered as a tool of the future.
-Digital twins are getting attention because they also integrate things like artificial intelligence (AI) and machine learning (ML) to bring data, algorithms, and context together, enabling organizations to test new ideas, uncover problems before they happen, get new answers to new questions, and monitor items remotely.
+They’re getting attention because they also integrate things like artificial intelligence (AI) and machine learning (ML) to bring data, algorithms, and context together, enabling organizations to test new ideas, uncover problems before they happen, get new answers to new questions, and monitor items remotely.

 How Are Digital Twins Being Used?

-Digital Twins in Health Care
+Applications in Health Care

 As a result, emergency room wait times can be reduced and patient flow can be improved, decreasing operational costs and enhancing the patient experience.
 One hospital measured a 900 percent improvement in cost savings after implementing digital twin technology to remove bottlenecks in patient flow.
-Moreover, digital twins can predict and prevent patient emergencies like cardiopulmonary or respiratory arrest, known as code blues emergencies, resulting in more lives saved.
+Moreover, digital replicas can be used to predict and prevent patient emergencies like cardiopulmonary or respiratory arrest, known as code blues emergencies, resulting in more lives saved.
 In fact, one health care network that implemented digital twin technology in their hospitals saw a 61 percent reduction in code blue events.

-Digital Twins in Commercial Real Estate
+Applications in Commercial Real Estate

 By optimizing systems and connecting people, owners and operators can use digital twins to reduce costs, avoid future costs, increase occupancy rates, and improve overall asset value.
-In fact, we’ve calculated that digital twins can lower operating costs in some buildings by up to 88 cents per square foot per year.
+In fact, we’ve calculated that they can lower operating costs in some buildings by up to 88 cents per square foot per year.

-Are Digital Twins Just Another Buzzword?
+Is “Digital Twin” Just Another Buzzword?

 Where the variation lies is in how digital twins are implemented.
 Digital twin technology can be used in new and mature ways, integrating sophisticated sensors, AI, and machine learning, to solve the organization’s biggest challenges.
-In order to maximize their usefulness, digital twins need to be powered by high-performing databases that can pull together and process many data sets in real-time.
+In order to maximize their usefulness, they need to be powered by high-performing databases that can pull together and process many data sets in real-time.

-What Is the Future of the Digital Twin?
+What is the Future of the Digital Twin?